- Home

 Before we look at how to make natural cleaning products, it can be useful to gather a toolkit of basic ingredients.

 The three staple ingredients of natural cleaning recipes are often washing-up liquid, white vinegar, and baking soda.
-These ingredients will usually be enough to get you started, and you may already have them at home.
+These ingredients will usually be enough to get you started, and you might already have them at home.

 Washing-up liquid

-Washing-up liquid is potentially the most versatile and useful cleaning product.
+This is potentially the most versatile and useful cleaning product.
 You can use it on most surfaces, but it’s also strong enough to cut through grease and dirt.

-Any washing-up liquid will do, though you may want to consider getting one which is eco-friendly (these usually cost a little more, but a tiny amount goes a long way in homemade cleaning products).
+Any washing-up liquid will do, though you might want to consider getting one which is eco-friendly (these usually cost a little more, but a tiny amount goes a long way in homemade cleaning products).

 Baking soda